Wednesday 30 August 2017

 Many of Oxonbirds finest made their way to the reservoir that afternoon or evening, to witness a surely unique event.
 The last Shag to visit Farmoor was a single individual in September 2011.
 It is a rare species in Oxfordshire as they are far more maritime than the Cormorants which are present at Farmoor all year round.
 For no less than six to arrive together was hard to believe.
 It was even harder to comprehend that, as various Oxonbirders watched them, the number rose to nine and then eventually to eleven.
 It was totally unprecedented.

 I could not make it to Farmoor that day as prior commitments prevented me leaving the house, so it was not until Bank Holiday Monday that I made my way to Farmoor to be there for when the gates first opened at eight o clock.
-Here I met Andy and Dai and after some deliberation we picked out one of the Shags sat on a valve tower roof in the centre of Farmoor 2, the larger reservoir, and a number of others perched on a pontoon away over towards the far side of Farmoor 2.
+Here I met Andy and Dai and after some deliberation we picked out one of the Shags sat on a valve tower roof in the centre of Farmoor 2, the larger basin, and a number of others perched on a pontoon away over towards the far side of Farmoor 2.

 Dai headed off to check the Causeway whilst Andy and myself embarked on the long trudge around Farmoor 2 to position ourselves opposite the distant pontoon where most of the Shags were perched.